TMaczek/ED_projekt/README.md

 - **Banana index** - a value that was used to compare the products enviromental impact with banana in article that this dataset originated from.

 ## Analysis
 We familiarized with dataset and removed some empty values.
 We deciced on 5 columns that we will proceed our analysis with.
-After ploting corelation matrix for emission colums we noticed already very high corelation between land use and emissions.
+Values in other columns were based on those 5, so we could always calculate them again.
+After ploting corelation matrix for emission colums we noticed already very high corelation between land use and emissions, which will come up a few times later.
 ![download](https://github.com/user-attachments/assets/efb94f2a-9741-4da2-abcd-f85db059e7da)

 ## Outliers